fgeorgatos/HPCBIOS/HPCBIOS_2013-01.rst

 .. note::
-  As the number of Life Science applications increases, it becomes more and more pronounced the need to stabilize on a substrate of common dependencies; this permis to mix together software which depends on multiple (dynamic) libraries, with **predictable results and no conflicts**.
+  As the number of Life Science applications increases, it becomes more and more pronounced the need to stabilize on a substrate of common dependencies; this permits to mix together software which depends on multiple (dynamic) libraries, with **predictable results and no conflicts**.
   This need is particularly important when an HPC platform delivers Life Science and Bioinformatics packages via `modules`, which need to be combined in a pipeline